autonomys/subspace-relayer/README.md

 With these projects runing, you can start the react app, it will subscribe to new blocks using polkadot api and display the current total archived blocks, the total storage used, and the last archived block for every available parachain.

-- `yarn install` - install dependencies.
+- `npm i` - install dependencies.

-- `yarn start` - start the app,
+- `npm run start` - start the app,

 ## Scripts

-- `yarn build`: Build the app in the /build directory with `react-scripts`.
+- `npm run build`: Build the app in the /build directory with `react-scripts`.

+- `npm run serve:build`: Serve the /build directory over localhost:5000 using `serve`. ( run `npm i -g serve`, must be locally installed).

-- `yarn build:scss`: Script that compile `./src/assets/scss/*` files and write them as css in `./src/assets/css` directory with the new modified css.
+- `npm run build:scss`: Script that compile `./src/assets/scss/*` files and write them as css in `./src/assets/css` directory with the new modified css.
   - Any custom style must be done in `./src/assets/scss` directory.

 ## .env